Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 ## AI Integrated Intelligent Platform

-Tizen is trying to evolve into an AI integratred platform.

-NNSteamer is an on-device AI FW that makes it easy to configure complex artificial neural networks in apps by making artificial neural network configurations with Gstreamer's stream filter plugin.
+NNSteamer is an on-device AI framework that makes it easy to configure complex artificial neural networks in application by making artificial neural network configurations with Gstreamer's plugin.

-In this 6.0, NN Runtime support such as Control-flow and Dynamic Tensor has been added to support voice model acceleration.
-In addition, by providing the NN Compiler front-end for NN Runtime, it converts well-known ML framework-based models such as Tensorflow and tensorflow-lite so that they can be used on CE devices with insufficient resources (on NNRuntime).
+In this 6.0, NN Runtime support such as control-flow and dynamic tensor has been added to support voice model acceleration.
+In addition, by providing the NN Compiler front-end for NN Runtime, it can convert well-known models such as Tensorflow and tensorflow-lite so that they can be used on CE devices with insufficient resources (on NNRuntime).

 - NNStreamer
   - Neural Network Pipeline